BEAST-Fitting/beast/docs/analysis_tools.rst

 * Extinguished high mass stars (`star_type_probability.ext_O_star`): Stars above a certain mass (default `M_ini` > 10 solar masses) with some minimum foreground dust column (default `Av` > 0.5 magnitudes).
-These are candidates for follow-up UV spectroscopy for extinction curves.
+You may also wish to set a maximum `Av` to avoid artifacts (such as the dusty AGB stars).
+These stars are candidates for follow-up UV spectroscopy for extinction curves.
 * Dusty AGB stars (`star_type_probability.dusty_agb`): As described in :doc:`Known Issues <beast_issues>`, the BEAST does not include models for dusty AGB stars, and many of them are incorrectly fit as heavily extinguished